dmacvicar/terraform-provider-libvirt/README.md

 * latest [golang](https://golang.org/dl/) version
 * `cgo` is required by the [libvirt-go](https://github.com/libvirt/libvirt-go) package. `export CGO_ENABLED="1"`

-This project uses [glide](https://github.com/Masterminds/glide) to vendor all its dependencies.
+This project uses [go modules](https://github.com/golang/go/wiki/Modules) to vendor all its dependencies.

-You do not have to interact with `glide` since the vendored packages are **already included in the repo**.
+You do not have to interact with `modules` since the vendored packages are **already included in the repo**.

 Ensure you have the latest version of Go installed on your system, terraform usually takes advantage of features available only inside of the latest stable release.